tuttiq/dotfiles/README.md

 # Tuttiq's Dotfiles

-Completely stolen from [etdev's dotfiles](https://github.com/etdev/dotfiles), with minor changes by me.
+Inspired by [etdev's dotfiles](https://github.com/etdev/dotfiles), with a bunch of changes by me.

 ### Install